curl/everything-curl/libcurl/conn/names.md

 ways and depending on which backend way that is used, it gets a slightly different feature set and sometimes modified behavior.

-1. The default backend is invoking the "normal" libc resolver functions in a new helper-thread, so that it can still do fine-grained timeouts if wanted and there is no blocking calls involved.
+1. The default backend is invoking the normal libc resolver functions in a new helper-thread, so that it can still do fine-grained timeouts if wanted and there is no blocking calls involved.

 2. On older systems, libcurl uses the standard synchronous name resolver